duk/Frontend-Lessons/css/README.md

 html {
   font-size: 62.5%; }
 ```
 Typography is a huge part of web design.
 Picking a right font family can make your website look so much better.
+This is a good time to look into what type of measurement units are used.

+1. px: static value that we need to avoid as much as we can
+2. em: dynamic respect to the parent element. em values compound.
+3. rem: just like em but its values are relative to the root html element. no compounding.

+To me, `rem` unit seems to be a good choice for handling font size.

 Open [`http://127.0.0.1:8080/css/skeleton04.html`](http://127.0.0.1:8080/css/skeleton04.html)